‘Definitely not the results we want’: Facebook staff lamented ‘perverse incentives’ for media

 Today, by some outward indicators, conservative sites with a vehement ideological bent appear to be flourishing on Facebook.
 A daily roundup using data from Facebook’s CrowdTangle shows right-wing and conservatives personalities such as Ben Shapiro and Dan Bongino consistently garnering the most engagement.
 (Facebook has long pushed back on the importance of top 10 lists, saying they offer a skewed view on popularity.)
 An August article from Breitbart, an early and loyal media ally of former president Donald Trump, touted three months of CrowdTangle data to boast that it was “demolishing its establishment foes on Facebook.”

 An investigation last year by the Wall Street Journal, and similar reporting by Mother Jones, offered one potential explanation: Facebook policy executives had been so fearful that Facebook’s 2018 attempt to de-emphasize political news would have a disproportionate effect on conservative publishers that its engineers tried to compensate for it — by making algorithmic tweaks to reduce the visibility of liberal news sites, including Mother Jones.
-(Facebook denied that it made changes that targeted specific publishers.)
+(Facebook denied that it made changes that targeted specific publishers.).
+The Washington Post also previously reported that Facebook had tweaked its newsfeed algorithm in order to protect conservative publishers out of fear of accusations of political bias.

 Now, the new cache of internal Facebook documents provides more insight into that dynamic.
 Some memos include assertions by Facebook staffers that when conservative publishers engaged in behavior that ran afoul of Facebook’s rules, the company often let them off the hook.

-“A fear of political backlash was a contributing factor” in decisions made to not have conservative publishers Breitbart and PragerU or conservative personalities Charlie Kirk and Diamond and Silk deemed “repeat offenders” for promoting misinformation — a designation that is supposed to cause a temporary block on ads — one Facebook staffer stated in an internal report from 2020.
+“A fear of political backlash was a contributing factor” in decisions made to not have conservative publishers Breitbart and PragerU or conservative personalities Charlie Kirk and Diamond and Silk deemed “repeat offenders” for promoting misinformation — a designation that is supposed to cause a temporary block on ads — one Facebook staffer stated in an internal post from 2020.
 Another conservative outlet, the Daily Wire, the staffer wrote, seemed “to have been consistently exempted from punishment” for running afoul of Facebook’s rules against collaboration with other groups to echo and amplify falsehoods.
+The warning echoed a previous callout of the same issues in August by an engineer who was subsequently fired after doing so.

 The documents did not outline what specific violations had allegedly occurred.
 Referring to Diamond and Silk, two passionately pro-Trump video bloggers, the Facebook document noted the duo “is extremely sensitive and has not hesitated going public about their concerns around alleged conservative bias on Facebook.”
 A 2020 NBC News story reported that Facebook managers intervened to remove “strikes” from their internal records for Diamond and Silk, allowing them to avoid repeat-offender status, a move employees believed reflected preferential treatment.
 (NBC reported about two-thirds of such “escalations” — cases flagged for senior management to consider — were for conservative pages.).
+The Washington Post reported that ahead of the 2020 election, Facebook removed misinformation strikes for former president Donald Trump’s son Donald Trump Jr.

 Stone, the Facebook spokesman, said that while the company defers to third-party fact-checkers to rate posts, Facebook takes responsibility for “how we manage our internal systems for repeat offenders," including whether a specific negative rating warrants any consequences.